abhaygshah/Titanic-Survival/Solution_in_R.md

 mfull$Fare[1044] = 7.719275
 ```

+## 3. Feature "engineering" & 4.
+Machine Learning (using a linear and then non-linear method).

 So, I have finally filled up all the missing values.
 Its time for some analysis.
 Since I began with (stupidly) assigning the names "train" and "test" to the datasets, its time to ammend these names:
 ```